snazy2000/SnipeitPS/docs/Reset-SnipeitAccessoryOwner.md

 To get the accessories_users table for specific accessory id number
 ```

-Get-SnipeItAccessoryOwner -id 1
+Get-SnipeitAccessoryOwner -id 1

 Thenselect  assigned_pivot_id for userid you like check in

-Get-SnipeItAccessoryOwner -assigned_pivot_id xxx
+Get-SnipeitAccessoryOwner -assigned_pivot_id xxx

 ## PARAMETERS

 ### -apiKey
-User's API Key for Snipeit, can be set using Set-SnipeItInfo command
+User's API Key for Snipeit, can be set using Set-SnipeitInfo command

 ```yaml
 Type: String